Rosso84/Android-programming/README.md

-# Android-programming
-Exam 2018.
-Tic tac toe game

 ## About
 A good old three in a row game where one can choose to play against an AI or in versus mode against another player (offline).
 It includes the use of fragments, firebase (noSql database), listView (highscore list) and SQL Lite.

 ## Requirements
 Tools needed: